 Mr. Kurt Pritz was appointed as Vice President, Business Operations on 2 September 2003.
 Mr. Pritz was appointed Senior Vice President, Services on 13 December 2006, which later changed to Senior Vice President, Stakeholder Relations.
-Mr. Pritz was appointed Chief of Strategy on 14 September 2012.
-Mr. Pritz' compensation at the beginning of the fiscal year consisted of a base salary of US\$295,837.50 per year which was increased to US\$324,012.50 per year effective 1 July 2011, additional at-risk compensation of up to 30 percent of base pay per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all of its U.S. based employees.
+Mr. Pritz was later appointed as Chief Strategy Officer effective 14 September 2012.
+Effective 1 July 2012, Mr. Pritz' compensation consisted of a base salary of US\$324,012.50, additional at-risk compensation of up to 30 percent of base pay per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all of its U.S. based employees.
+Mr. Pritz resigned from his position at ICANN effective 14 November 2012.